uwnrg/minotaur-cpp/README.md

 ### Building with Debug output off
 Configure the CMake project with `cmake -DNO_DEBUG=ON ...`

+## Running Minotaur With SAM
+Steps for running Minotaur with the microscope camera setup
+1. Run `./tcam_view`.
+On the tcam window, select an option in each dropdown menu.
+Make sure to close the window before continuing
+2. Run minotaur as usual

 ### Contributing
 Please refer to the [Contributing Guidelines](CONTRIBUTING.md).